Veeva Systems (VEEV) Stock Declines While Market Improves: Some Information for Investors

-The provider of cloud-based software services for the life sciences industry's shares have seen a decrease of 4.11% over the last month, surpassing the Medical sector's loss of 7.7% and the S&P 500's loss of 4.77%.
+Heading into today, shares of the provider of cloud-based software services for the life sciences industry had gained 3.16% over the past month, outpacing the Medical sector's loss of 2.42% and the S&P 500's loss of 0.7% in that time.

-Analysts and investors alike will be keeping a close eye on the performance of Veeva Systems in its upcoming earnings disclosure.
-The company is forecasted to report an EPS of $1.74, showcasing a 16% upward movement from the corresponding quarter of the prior year.
-Meanwhile, our latest consensus estimate is calling for revenue of $727.99 million, up 11.94% from the prior-year quarter.
+The investment community will be paying close attention to the earnings performance of Veeva Systems in its upcoming release.
+The company is expected to report EPS of $1.74, up 16% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $727.99 million, up 11.94% from the year-ago period.

 VEEV's full-year Zacks Consensus Estimates are calling for earnings of $7.30 per share and revenue of $3.05 billion.
 These results would represent year-over-year changes of +10.61% and +10.99%, respectively.

-Investors should also pay attention to any latest changes in analyst estimates for Veeva Systems.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Veeva Systems.
 Recent revisions tend to reflect the latest near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.18% higher.
-Veeva Systems is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.47% upward.
+Veeva Systems is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note Veeva Systems's current valuation metrics, including its Forward P/E ratio of 31.2.
-This indicates a premium in contrast to its industry's Forward P/E of 24.39.
+From a valuation perspective, Veeva Systems is currently exchanging hands at a Forward P/E ratio of 32.02.
+This valuation marks a premium compared to its industry's average Forward P/E of 24.82.

-We can also see that VEEV currently has a PEG ratio of 1.19.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As of the close of trade yesterday, the Medical Info Systems industry held an average PEG ratio of 2.92.
+Also, we should mention that VEEV has a PEG ratio of 1.22.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Medical Info Systems industry currently had an average PEG ratio of 2.93 as of yesterday's close.

 The Medical Info Systems industry is part of the Medical sector.
-This industry, currently bearing a Zacks Industry Rank of 56, finds itself in the top 23% echelons of all 250+ industries.
+This group has a Zacks Industry Rank of 43, putting it in the top 18% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report